JalmarazMartn/VsCodeStepScripts/README.md

 ### 0.0.14

 New exec type: executeCommandShell.
 With this type you can execute a command in the terminal.
 The argument is the command to execute.

+### 0.0.15

+If there is no open editor with json step file, the extension will open it with a file dialog.